someengineering/fixinventory/plugins/remote/README.md

 # resoto-plugin-remote
 Remote graph collector plugin for Resoto

-This plugin fetches a graph from a remote Resoto instance and attaches it to the local graph, allowing for distributed resoto setups.
+This plugin fetches a graph from a remote Resoto instance and attaches it to the local graph, allowing for distributed Resoto setups.

 ## Usage
 Provide a remote `/graph` endpoint: